 However, once we look beyond the dominating digital technologies, we do see a technological niche system that has developed in recent years.
 Here, technological innovations are developed in close relation with social innovations in food production.
 These social innovations include community-supported agriculture (CSA), direct marketing of organic produce to local consumers, and different forms of agricultural production, such as permaculture.
 CSA in particular constitutes a transformative social innovation (Pel et al., 2020).
 Its agricultural practices are based on organic or agro-ecological principles that are environmentally friendly and produce high-quality food.
-Just as important, however, is that it also establishes a new form of economy and some alternative digital technologies for CSAs and other forms of agro-ecological food production that are currently available in Germany, Austria, and Switzerland.
-The illustration is certainly not comprehensive and similar technological innovations have also sprung up in other contexts, such as FarmOS in the US.

-It establishes a new form of economy and thus replace the dominant institution of food as a mere commodity. ///</quote> thus replace the dominant institution of food as a mere commodity.
+Just as important, however, is that it also establishes a new form of economy and thus replace the dominant institution of food as a mere commodity.
 Instead, food consumers share the costs of agricultural production as well as the resulting harvest.
 Farmers and consumers share the relatively high risk of agricultural production (CSX Netzwerk, 2023).

+///<quote>

+It establishes a new form

+of economy and thus replace

+the dominant institution of food

+as a mere commodity.

+///</quote>